JINHXu/MDtable2Latex/README.md

 And we are done 🎉🎉

-<a name="myfootnote1">1</a>: You may need to manually take care of the escape symbols.
+<a name="myfootnote1">1</a>: You may need to manually take care of the Latex escape symbols.